A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-From the abstract: ``In this paper we introduce a new sequence of polynomials, which follow the same recursive rule of the well-known Lucas-Lehmer integer sequence .
-We show the most important properties of this sequence, relating them to the Chebyshev polynomials of the first and second kind."
-The polynomials are defined recursively by $L_0(x)= x$ and $L_n(x) = L^2_{n-1}(x)-2$.
-Zeroes of $L_n$ turn out to be finite continued square roots with terms $\pm 2$. \item (2016b) Pierluigi Vellucci and Alberto Maria Bersani , Ordering of nested square roots of 2 according to Gray code.
-Online at \url{https://arxiv.org/abs/1604.00222}, accessed 2017-07-06. { Cited in \textsc{Vellucci and Bersani 2016c} .} From the abstract: ``In this paper we discuss some relations between zeros of Lucas-Lehmer polynomials and Gray code .
-We study nested square roots of 2 applying a `binary code' that associates bits 0 and 1 to $\oplus$ and $\ominus$ signs in the nested form.
-This gives the possibility to obtain an ordering for the zeros of Lucas-Lehmer polynomials, which assume the form of nested square roots of 2." \item (2016c) Pierluigi Vellucci and Alberto Maria Bersani , New formulas for $\pi$ involving infinite nested square roots and Gray code .
-Online at \url{https://arxiv.org/abs/1606.09597v2}, accessed 2017-07-06.
 From the abstract: ``In previous papers we introduced a class of polynomials which follow the same recursive formula as the Lucas-Lehmer numbers , studying the distribution of their zeros and remarking that this distribution follows a sequence related to the binary Gray code .
 It allowed us to give an order for all the zeros of every polynomial $L_n$.
 In this paper, the zeros, expressed in terms of nested radicals , are used to obtain two new formulas for $\pi$: the first can be seen as a generalization of the known formula [where there are $(n+1)$ 2s under the outer radical], related to the smallest positive zero of $L_n$; the second is an exact formula for $\pi$ achieved thanks to some identities valid for $L_n$."